sysgears/mochapack/docs/guides/code-coverage.md

 - `instrument: false` stops nyc from instrumenting your code, that's the task of loader
 - `sourceMap: false` is disabled for the same reason like `instrument`

-When you start `npm run cover ` now, you get something like this:
+When you start `yarn run cover ` now, you get something like this:

 ![code coverage unknown files](../media/code-coverage-cli-unknown.png)